Learn to Enable Bluetooth on Windows 11 if your PC supports it, pair Bluetooth devices with your PC, and fix common Bluetooth issues.

 It is important to make sure that the device you wish to connect to is in Bluetooth pairing mode before attempting to connect.
 If not, your system will not be able to connect to the Bluetooth device.

-Frequently asked Bluetooth issues.
+Frequently asked Bluetooth questions

 There are a lot of issues that can quickly sprout up.
 You may be facing issues locating the Bluetooth option, pairing it with under devices, and similar issues.
 In this following area, we are listing some of the top Bluetooth issues and their solution.

-Unable to turn on Bluetooth
+Unable to turn on Bluetooth on Windows 11

 Learn if your PC supports Bluetooth